Old Junk Given New Life as Remote Motion Sensor

 A pretty good explanation of how a Passive (or Pyroelectric) InfraRed (PIR) sensor works can be found on Wikipedia.
 The main takeaway is that the useful output of the PIR sensor is a tiny AC signal superimposed on a DC voltage.
 The detector circuit reacts to abrupt changes in the sensor's output, in other words to the AC component produced by moving objects.
 The (usually relatively large) DC component is produced by steady or slowly varying background IR radiation from objects and terrain, fixed artificial heat sources or very slowly moving objects.
 From information in the Wikipedia article, the data sheet for the PIR sensor, snippets of circuitry found on several web pages, and some experimenting, I was able to piece together and build the amplifier/differentiator circuit shown in Figure 1.

 The output of the PIR sensor appears on pin S and is directly coupled to the first amplifier stage (U1a).
 The first stage has a voltage gain of about 20 and amplifies both the slowly-varying DC component and the desired AC signal.
 The non-varying background level is not amplified.
-The first stage also includes low-pass filtering that strips the signal of content above about 16 Hz.
-This helps eliminate spurious signals induced in the wiring from nearby power lines, radio stations and the like, and maybe the occasional moth or June-bug fluttering in front of the sensor.
-The first stage is coupled to the second (U1b) through the 22 µF capacitors.
-Only the AC component is passed by the capacitors.
-The voltage gain of the second stage is variable via the SENS control from 50 to about 540, for a total system gain of 1000-11,000 (60-81 dB).
-The second stage also includes low-pass filtering.
+The first stage includes deemphasis filtering (.01 µF feedback cap.) that discourages spurious detection of small objects (insects) and induced noise spikes from power lines and the like.

 The output of U1b is directly coupled to U1c and U1d, which, with two diodes, form a voltage comparator and full-wave rectifier.
 When the output of the second stage amplifier reaches a level of about 1 volt peak-to-peak, one or both of the diodes conduct, charging the 150 µF capacitor and turning on the NPN transistor (2N2222) and the PNP transistor (2N2907), energizing the Gunn oscillator.
 The charge on the capacitor maintains the Gunn in the ON state for a few seconds after the moving object has passed.